mui/mui-x/docs/data/data-grid/server-side-data/index.md

     It may return a `rowCount` to update the total count of rows in the grid */ getRows(params: GetRowsParams): Promise<GetRowsResponse>;
-  // if passed, will be called like `processRowUpdate` on row edit updateRow?(updatedRow: GridRowModel): Promise<any>;
+  updateRow?(updatedRow: GridRowModel): Promise<any>;
 }
 ```